 - Eric Gadola-

-Post Production for the upcoming album Funky-Hip, Music Vol 1. is nearing completion @ Carnegie Mellon University under the supervision of Steven Krenn and Eric Gadola, as well as, Ryan Wood @ Audio Bridge Studios.
-Funky-Hip Music Vol. 1 will be released May 13th 2017.
+Post Production for the upcoming album Funky-Hip, Music Vol 1. was completed @ Carnegie Mellon University under the supervision of Steven Krenn and Eric Gadola.
+Mastering was handled by Ryan Wood @ Audio Bridge Studios.
+Funky-Hip Music Vol. 1 is available now on all major online retailers.